 Hollywood actress, revered folk singer, and unwavering environmentalist.
-Known for her spunk and a penchant for dropping f-bombs, Katie Lee was a Jill of all trades who became one of the most outspoken opponents against the damming of Glen Canyon.
+Known for her spunk and a penchant for dropping f-bombs, Katie Lee was a Jill of all trades.
+She became one of the most outspoken opponents against the damming of Glen Canyon.

 Born on October 23, 1919, Lee had a childhood full of traipsing through the deserts of southern Arizona, a prelude to her later connection to the landscapes of Glen Canyon.
 Hollywood beckoned her in the 1940’s and she launched her career as a stage and screen actress.
-Her career shifted in the mid-fifties as she began to sing in cabarets and eventually became a folk singer, touring with the likes of Josh White and Burl Ives.
-She would later be inducted into the Arizona Music Hall of Fame.
+Her career shifted in the mid-fifties as she began to sing in cabarets.
+Eventually she became a folk singer, touring with the likes of Josh White and Burl Ives.
+Her later career led to her induction into the Arizona Music Hall of Fame.

 Lee first fell in love with river running when she went on a Grand Canyon river trip with her friend and photographer Tad Nichols.
-She eventually became the third woman to run all of Grand Canyon’s rapids and she was often the entertainer on river trips, playing her guitar and singing old cowboy songs for passengers under the stars.
+She eventually became the third woman to run all of Grand Canyon’s rapids.
+She was often the entertainer on river trips, playing her guitar and singing old cowboy songs for passengers under the stars.

 It was during these trips that she fell deeply in love with the stretch of the Colorado River known as Glen Canyon.
 The side canyons, the stories of the ancient people who lived there, and the flowing river all drew her in.

 “Eden couldn’t have touched this place,” Lee said in the film The River Woman, “…some of the vistas were so beautiful, we just stood there and cried.”

 “Eden couldn’t have touched this place…some of the vistas were so beautiful, we just stood there and cried.”